dhaval201279/dhaval-shah.com/content/post/2024-12-09-parallel-processing-reactor-vs-jdk.md

 [![ Time taken to process entire list  ](https://www.dhaval-shah.com/images/wp-content/uploads/2024/12/processing-time-comparison.png)](https://www.dhaval-shah.com/images/wp-content/uploads/2024/12/processing-time-comparison.png)

-As we can see in above graph - Spring Reactor takes relatively less amount of time to process entire list.
-Looking at the readings, JDK based implementation does not seem to exponentially increase with increase in size of list.
+As we can see in above graph - Spring Reactor processes the list faster.
+JDK's performance doesn’t exponentially degrade with an increasing list size.

 ### 3.2 Memory footprint
 [![ Memory Footprint  ](https://www.dhaval-shah.com/images/wp-content/uploads/2024/12/memory-footprint-comparison.png)](https://www.dhaval-shah.com/images/wp-content/uploads/2024/12/memory-footprint-comparison.png)

 From above graph one can clearly infer -
 - For 5 lac objects, JVM is required to allocate 3 times more memory for JDK based implementation as compared to Spring Reactor based implementation
-- Percentage increase w.r.t Peak Memory is exponentially increasing as the number of objects in the list
+- Percentage increase w.r.t Peak Memory is exponentially increasing the list size in JDK

 ### 3.3 GC Metrics
 As we have seen in my previous blogs, GC has a significant impact on performance of an application.
-Hence lets compare its key metrics
+Here's how they compare:

 #### 3.3.1 GC Pauses